 Sigg made its name as a high quality manufacturer of water and fuel bottles in the camping world, so it’s of no surprise that their Sigg Thermo Classic brings the same level of simple, strong, and practical workmanship to their flasks.
-In the $20 price range, there are few flasks that can match Sigg’s sleek styling and the promise of many years of use.
+In its price range, there are few flasks that can match Sigg’s sleek styling and the promise of many years of use.
 If their products can store kerosene on Mt.
 Everest, I think they can keep your coffee hot all day!

 If you don’t want to look like you’re heading to a picnic, or you’re just generally a fabulous artsy type, Cath Kidston makes some truly beautiful thermos flasks that are as unique as you are.
 They may not have the same heat retention as some of the other models listed here, but they sure are pretty!
 Eh, who wants to burn their tongue when they are trying to look all cute anyway?

 The Starbucks Thermal Tumbler has to get a mention—this is coffee we are talking about after all.
 Although this stylish little number may not be a thermos flask in the strictest sense, its stainless steel vacuum construction qualify it for our list.
 Its affordability, good looks, and great performance when it comes to keeping your coffee hot on the way to work, means that this “on the go” product is one of the best in its class.

 Wanna upgrade your coffee?
 Use a burr grinder – learn more about them and a few models under $50.